 When all items are ready for publishing, you can publish the entire project directly, or schedule the project to be published later (if you have publishing access rights).
 If you need to change content in a scheduled project, select Remove Scheduling and Edit, change the content and re-schedule the project publishing.
 Published projects cannot be edited.

-Removing content and deleting projects
+Remove content and deleting projects

 Remove a content item from a project by selecting the item in the projects gadget and then selecting Remove from Project from the item's context menu.
 Removing a content item from a project means that it is no longer associated with the project but it is not deleted from the website.